WillCode4Food87/StreamlightUI/README.md

 ### No Code Duplication

-- Layout code (header, sidebar, footer) is written once in `components/layout.py`
+- Layout code (header, navigation, footer) is written once in `components/layout.py`
 - All views reuse the same layout without duplication
 - Common utilities are centralized in `state.py`